|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Wear back-packs and rucksacks on your front and keep them zipped up.
 If you have a shoulder bag, then tuck it under your arm and grip it.
 Make sure all bags are closed and zipped and in your sight, especially when you are in the Metro.
 Try to avoid shoulder bags, money pouches and camera straps with thin straps.
 Pickpockets can cut through them in a second and slip away with the the bag without you even feeling it.
 Avoid big wallets in back pockets and don't take all your cards and cash with you.
 Leave some at the hotel.
 Leave your passport at the hotel safe, unless you need to change money in a bank.

-Beware of anybody touching you at any time, or approaching you.
-This could be a misdirection technique intended to distract your attention, while they rob you.
+Beware of anybody touching you at any time, or approaching you or an odd distraction.
+This could often a misdirection technique intended to distract your attention, while they rob you.
 Scamsters often operate in teams and while you are talking or being distracted by one, you might be robbed by another.
 One of the typical metro tricks in Barcelona is on the escalators.
 Someone in front of you drops coins and keys on the steps.
 Total confusion.
 While you are helping pick things up, you are being robbed.
+Be aware of people dropping keys or wallets near you.
+While you are helping them retrieve their wallet their friends might be stealing your bag.
+So if you experience something odd check your pockets and bags first before you help others.
 Another common pickpocket trick is for one or two pickpockets to pretend to hug you and be your friend.
-They often try this when they can see that you are drunk late at night.
+They might try this when they can see that you are a little tired or drunk late at night.
 So don't drink and hug!
-At least don't hug strangers under the influence.
-Another trick is to claim that you have pigeon droppings on your shoulderm, which they will help you brush off.
+At least don't hug strangers if you are under the influence.
+Another trick is to claim that you have pigeon droppings on your shoulder, which a "friendly person" will offer to help brush off.
+Again it could be a distraction.
 There are many scam variants.
-Avoid physical contact.
-Push them away if necessary.
-Pickpockets will very rarely attack you.
-If they feel that they have been spotted, they just shrug their shoulders and wait for another victim.
+So be wary of distractions, avoid physical contact and push people away if necessary.
+Pickpockets will very rarely attack you with violence.
+If they feel that they have been caught out, they just shrug their shoulders and wait for another victim.
 Be wary of offers of help and be very aware if you accept them.
 Also be wary of anyone who says that they are the police and ask for identification.
 Some pickpockets pretend to be police and ask to see your ID and try and get to your wallet in this way.
 Never hand your wallet to a stranger and if someone says they are a policeman then ask them to take you to the police station.

 9. Be careful of street games